Carlos Gracie: Conflict with Manoel Rufino dos Santos

 Famous professional wrestler and sportsman Manoel Rufino dos Santos criticized further the Gracie family, so a fight was stipulated for August 22, 1931 between him and Carlos Gracie himself to settle it down.
 In response to the announcement, Carlos's teacher Donato Pires said through the press that Gracie's claims to be a direct apprentice to Mitsuyo Maeda were false and thus was equally unfit to represent jiu-jitsu.
 This almost caused the fight to be delayed when Carlos and his brothers assaulted Donato in front of the America Hotel in Catete one day before the event.
 By this incident, ties to Pires were severed and the Marquez de Abrantes academy became fully a property of Gracie.

 The match, which was the only professional bout in Carlos's life, finally took place on the promised day.
 During the first two five-minute rounds, Rufino dominated the bout, forcing Carlos to defend from his guard and at one point even hit illegal strikes that were admonished by the referee.
 At the third, Rufino passed his guard and locked a submission hold, which Gracie avoided by diving out of the ring through the ropes.
-The referee ordered the match to be restarted on the center of the ring, but Gracie locked a guillotine choke in the process, causing turmoil.
+The referee stopped the fight and ordered the match to be restarted on the center of the ring, but Carlos locked a guillotine choke in the process, causing turmoil.
 Carlos claimed Rufino had tapped out while his opponent denied it, so the judges deliberated for some time and decided to solve the argument by restarting the match.
-However, Gracie refused to fight, insisting he had already won, and thus Rufino was declared winner.
+However, Carlos refused to fight, insisting he had already won, and thus Rufino was declared winner.

 The conflict then moved to the newspapers, where Rufino criticized Carlos's skill and dismissed his jiu-jitsu credentials, leading Carlos, George and Hélio to assault him in front of his teaching place at the Tijuca Tênis Clube on October 18.
 They hit him repeatedly with a steel box and immobilized him for Carlos to apply an armlock, dislocating Rufino's shoulder so badly that it needed surgery.
 This time the brothers were arrested and were convicted to two years and a half in prison for assault, as well as for trying to run away during the arrest, but their connections to President of Brazil Getúlio Vargas granted them a pardon.